Littoral zone: In oceanography and marine biology

 The littoral zone of an ocean is the area close to the shore and extending out to the edge of the continental shelf.

 The intertidal zone of a beach is also part of the littoral zone.

 Estuaries are also in the littoral zone.

 In oceanography and marine biology, the idea of the littoral zone is extended roughly to the edge of the continental shelf.
 Starting from the shoreline, the littoral zone begins at the spray region just above the high tide mark.
 From here, it moves to the intertidal region between the high and low water marks, and then out as far as the edge of the continental shelf.
 These three subregions are called, in order, the supralittoral zone, the eulittoral zone, and the sublittoral zone.

 Supralittoral zone

 The supralittoral zone (also called the splash, spray or supratidal zone) is the area above the spring high tide line that is regularly splashed, but not submerged by ocean water.
 Seawater penetrates these elevated areas only during storms with high tides.
 Organisms that live here must cope with exposure to fresh water from rain, cold, heat, dryness and predation by land animals and seabirds.
 At the top of this area, patches of dark lichens can appear as crusts on rocks.
-Some types of periwinkles, Neritidae and detritus feeding Isopoda commonly inhabit the lower supralittoral.
+Some types of periwinkles, Neritidae and detritus feeding Isopods commonly inhabit the lower supralittoral.